dataliew/KUSF_Basketball_data_analysis/README.md

 # KUSF_Basketball_data_analysis
-Analyzing KUSF(Korea University Sport Federation) Basketball dataset where I was champion in 2021.
+Analyzing KUSF(Korea University Sport Federation) Basketball dataset which I won the championsihp and awarded MVP in 2022.
 I scraped basketball data from KUSF website.
 Then preprocessed the data and performed analysis based on year and divison.
 Also, analyzed correlation between scores and other stats such as 2pts & 3pts

 # Codes and Resources used